Do you know you can obtain a free sub-domain under js.org like

 - For further information on Name conflicts, etc… read the guidelines of js.org.

 - You can also obtain the sub domain at an organizational level so that all your GitHub / GitLab pages will have URLs based on it.
-For further reference see here.
+For further reference see this wiki.

 I have a domain for my js project.
 Can I get a js.org domain and redirect it to my website?